International Community School (Thailand)

-International Community School (ICS; โรงเรียนประชาคมนานาชาติ, RTGS: Rong Rian Prachakhom Nana Chat) is an international Christian school in Bang Na District, Bangkok.
+International Community School (ICS; โรงเรียนประชาคมนานาชาติ, RTGS: Rong Rian Prachakhom Nana Chat) is an international Christian school with its primary campus in Bang Na District, Bangkok and a secondary campus in Mueang Udon Thani District, Udon Thani.
 It follows a US curriculum and is jointly accredited by the Western Association of Schools and Colleges (WASC) and by the Association of Christian Schools International (ACSI).

 History

+Soi Prong Jai Campus

-In 1981, expatriate families founded a cooperative to educate their children from a biblical worldview.
-The cooperative continued for 12 years, providing first grade to sixth grade education.
+In 1981, expatriate families, largely families of Christian missionaries founded a cooperative to educate their children from a biblical worldview.
+The cooperative continued for 12 years, providing first-grade to sixth-grade education.
 In 1990 many of these expatriate families and the Network of International Christian Schools (NICS) met to discuss the feasibility of establishing a Christian school to provide kindergarten through twelfth grade education to the English-speaking international community in Bangkok.
 In 1993 a suitable site was leased and the name International Community School (ICS) was chosen.
 The school was located on Soi Prong Jai in the Sathorn area of Bangkok and welcomed 120 students into kindergarten through eighth grade when it opened in August 1993.
-In the third year of operation the International Community School Educational Foundation assumed ownership and remains the current owner of the school.
+In the third year of operation, the International Community School Educational Foundation assumed ownership and remains the current owner of the school.

 In 1998 ICS received accreditation from two US-based accrediting agencies: The Western Association of Schools and Colleges (WASC) and the Association of Christian Schools International (ACSI).
 The school expanded by one grade each year until it offered a K-12 education.
 ICS celebrated its first graduating class in 1998.